ZhenWang233/AISE/README.md

 ## Implementation
-AISE is implemented mainly based on Clam ([https://github.com/seahorn/clam](https://github.com/seahorn/clam)) and KLEE ([https://github.com/klee/klee](https://github.com/klee/klee)). we also integrated ESBMC([https://github.com/esbmc/esbmc](https://github.com/seahorn/clam)) to handle programs with float data, because AISE is weak at handling float data.
-When AISE detects that the program contains float data, it will switch to ESBMC to verify such programs.
-Once AISE identifies the presence of floating-point data in a program, it will transition to using ESBMC for the verification of such programs.
+AISE is implemented mainly based on Clam ([https://github.com/seahorn/clam](https://github.com/seahorn/clam)) and KLEE ([https://github.com/klee/klee](https://github.com/klee/klee)). we also integrated ESBMC([https://github.com/esbmc/esbmc](https://github.com/seahorn/clam)) to handle programs with float data, because AISE is unable to handle float data.
+When AISE detects that the program contains float data(less than 50 programs contain float data in the ReachSafety-Loops category), it calls ESBMC to verify such programs.
+(AISE didn't link against ESBMC, it just calls it in special cases.
+So it doesn't violate the ESBMC's license).

 This artifact "aise.zip" is for AISE SV-Comp 2024.
 It's the first time we try to participate in SV-COMP, we only focus on a single category "Reachability-Loops".
 The tool is also publicly available at https://doi.org/10.5281/zenodo.10201159.